 Download it for iOS or Android, make sure ‘Backup & Sync’ is turned on, and your smartphone photos will be automatically backed up to Google’s servers.

 Naturally, you get slightly less control in iOS compared to Android.
 For example, in the Android app you can specify which folders Photos backs up, such as Instagram, downloads or screenshots.
 To do that, go into ‘Backup & Sync’ then select ‘Back up device folders’ to toggle certain folders on and off.

 If you’re running out of internal smartphone storage due to some slightly over-enthusiastic snapping, the Photos app’s ‘Free up space’ option will also handily delete any photos on your phone that are already backed up.

 Google Photos – How do I backup my analogue photos?

 Google’s cloud photo album isn’t just for digital snaps – if you have a stack of wedding Polaroids that you want to save for posterity, there’s a link to Google’s PhotoScan app in the Photos menu.

 This lets you use your phone’s camera to scan physical snaps, which are then automatically sent to your Google Photos backup.

 Even better, If your photos are black and white family heirlooms, Google Photos will soon be able to colorise them.
-This feature was announced at Google I/O 2018, although Google hasn’t said exactly when it will be coming to the Google Photos app.
-We’ll update this feature as soon as it arrives.
+Read on for the latest news on that.